clara-rossignol/Will-it-rain-tomorrow/README.md

 - We pick the best model we found and use it to make predictions on the given test set.
 - We generate the .csv file in the results folder.

-To allow the reproduction of our result presented in the report, we fixed the seed in every tuned model or random generation in all this project.
+To allow the reproduction of our results presented in the report, we fixed the seed in every tuned model or random generation in all this project.

 ---------------------------------
 Running the visualization notebook